idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  Here you can run various maintenance tasks on the selected TMX memory.

-**Task > Remove duplicate TMX units** = Remove duplicate translation units from the TMX memory.
+**Task > TMX memory > Remove duplicate TMX units** = Remove duplicate translation units from the TMX memory.

-**Task > Remove TMX units with duplicate source segments** = Remove translation units with duplicate source segments from the TMX memory.
+**Task > TMX memory > Remove TMX units with duplicate source segments** = Remove translation units with duplicate source segments from the TMX memory.

-**Task > Remove TMX units with source=target** = Remove translation units with source segments the same as target segments from the TMX memory.
+**Task > TMX memory > Remove TMX units with source=target** = Remove translation units with source segments the same as target segments from the TMX memory.

-**Task > Remove TMX units with no letters** = Remove the translation units which do not contain any letters from the TMX memory.
+**Task > TMX memory > Remove TMX units with no letters** = Remove the translation units which do not contain any letters from the TMX memory.

-**Task > Remove filtered TMX units** = Remove the translation units which have been filtered from the TMX memory.
+**Task > TMX memory > Remove filtered TMX units** = Remove the translation units which have been filtered from the TMX memory.

-**Task > Replace TMX internal tags with space** = Replace internal tags in the TMX translation units with spaces.
+**Task > TMX memory > Replace TMX internal tags with space** = Replace internal tags in the TMX translation units with spaces.

-**Task > Split TMX units** = Split the translation units in the TMX memory at the defined position in the source and target segment.
+**Task > TMX memory > Split TMX units** = Split the translation units in the TMX memory at the defined position in the source and target segment.

-**Task > Set property for TMX units** = Set a specified property for translation units in the TMX memory.
+**Task > TMX memory > Set property for TMX units** = Set a specified property for translation units in the TMX memory.

-**Task > Remove property from TMX units** = Remove a specified property from translation units in the TMX memory.
+**Task > TMX memory > Remove property from TMX units** = Remove a specified property from translation units in the TMX memory.

 ## Resources